 Beginnings of the American system of education, survey of theories of education; factors and forces changing American education philosophies of learning applied to contemproray educational problems.
 This course is designed to equip and motivate educators and administrators to understand, critically appraise and apply the historical and philosophical foundations of education in developing their educational theory and practice.
-Both semesters, three hours.
-Excludes: Ed 608, Ed 600.
+Second semester, Distance Learning, three hours.
+Excludes: Ed 608.